stratifyphp/demo/README.md

 ## Install and run

 - Clone the project

+In each demo project you want to run:

+- `cd` into the directory
-- Run `composer install -o` in `minimal/`
+- `composer install -o`
+- `cd` back to the root
+- `docker-compose run micro php vendor/bin/puli build` (replace `micro` with the directory name)

+Then to runn all the applications:

-- Run `docker-compose up` at the root
+- `docker-compose up` at the root

 ## Minimalistic application

-The minimalistic application is an example of a micro-service returning a random number on every call.
+The minimalistic application is an example of a very optimized micro-service returning a random number on every call.

 It is composed of a single middleware (no routing, no authentication, …).
-It uses the `stratify/http` component directly instead of the whole framework.
+It uses the `stratify/http` component directly instead of the whole framework (for minimal overhead).

 Check out the [`minimal/index.php`](minimal/index.php) file.

+## Micro application

+The micro-application is an example of a simple website using Twig.
+It's very similar to what you get out of the box with Silex or Slim (when you add Twig support).

+Check out the [`micro/index.php`](micro/index.php) file.